Amherst Regional Middle School

 Background

-Since at least 2016 there have been potential plans to repair, replace, and remediate damage (including possible mold) caused by the frequent leaking from the decades old roof on the Middle School at 170 Chestnut Street.
+Since at least 2016 there have been potential plans to repair, replace, and remediate damage caused by the frequent leaking from the decades old roof on the Middle School at 170 Chestnut Street.
 These plans have been delayed due to purported budget constraints.
 In December 2024 it was publicly reported that a part of the ceiling fell but did not hit anyone.
 On March 14, 2025 the Superintendent informed parents that “a student reported that something fell from an open ceiling area that was missing a tile.
 The student sustained a minor injury…”.

 Some Options